HorrellTech/MelodiCode/documentation.md

 Sample blocks group related commands to be played all at once.
 Each sample block starts with `<block_name>` and ends with `<end>`.
 You can define as many sample blocks as you want.

+### NOTE: You can NOT nest blocks inside other blocks at this time!

 ```melodicode
 <kick_hard>
     // Your tones, samples etc here to be played together, generating a unique sample